What is Woodworm?

 The most important part of treating woodworm is making sure that the species of woodworm is identified correctly.
 Only then can the correct remediation be specified and applied.

-There are a wide range of woodworm species so it’s important that the identification is done properly.
+There are a wide range of species so it’s important that the identification of a woodworm is done properly.
 Once our qualified woodworm specialists have provided a full diagnosis of the woodworm outbreak, they can then specify the most effective treatment.

-The woodworm treatment is sprayed directly onto the timber and is absorbed into the timber over a period of about an hour, killing and getting rid of all living woodworm and eggs near the surface.
+The technician sprays insecticide into the wood and after the woodworm treatment is absorbed into the wood for a period of about an hour, the living woodworm and eggs near the surface are killed off.